Passion for Liberty!

 He started by borrowing £2,000 from his future father-in-law and rented a half-sized shop at 218a Regent Street.

-In an era when society was fascinated by Japan and the Orient, he imported objets d’art and luxury items from across the British Empire: silks, carpets, Japanese porcelain, etc.
+In an era when society was fascinated by Japan and the Orient, he imported arts objects and luxury items from across the British Empire: silks, carpets, Japanese porcelain, etc.

 His success was immediate and Londoners flocked to his shop to buy porcelain, fans, carpets, upholstery, etc.